neoforged/.github/primers/1.21.6/index.md

     - `ItemStackWithSlot` - A record which holds a stack along with its slot index.
 - `net.minecraft.world.entity`
     - `Entity`
+        - `MAX_MOVEMENTS_HANDELED_PER_TICK` - The maximum number of movements that can be applied to an entity in a given tick.
         - `isInClouds` - Returns whether the entity's Y position is between the cloud height and four units above.
         - `teleportSpectators` - Teleports the spectators currently viewing from the player's perspective.
         - `isFlyingVehicle` - Returns whether the vehicle can fly.
+        - `clearMovementThisTick` - Clears all movement the entity will make this tick.
     - `EntityAttachments#getAverage` - Returns the average location of all attachment points.
+    - `ExperienceOrb`
-    - `ExperienceOrb#awardWithDirection` - Adds an experience orb that moves via the specified vector.
+        - `awardWithDirection` - Adds an experience orb that moves via the specified vector.
+        - `unstuckIfPossible` - Attempts to find and move the orb to a free position.
     - `Mob`
         - `isWithinHome` - Returns whether the position is within the entity's restriction radius.
         - `canShearEquipment` - Returns whether the current player can shear the equipment off of this mob.